niklastoe/PySamplingQuality/README.md

 # PySamplingQuality
+_Released under the GNU General Public License version 3 by MikeN12_

-Python tool to assess the sampling quality if MD simulation using multiple trajectories, released under the GNU General Public License version 3 by MikeN12
+Python tool to assess the sampling quality if MD simulation using multiple trajectories